 On August 17, 2020, the Company entered into an agreement with the Israeli Ministry of Health (the "MOH") to supply the Company's COVID-19 vaccine candidate to Israel (the "Israel Supply Agreement") subject to certain conditions, including applicable regulatory approvals.
-In October 2020, and in association with the Israel Supply Agreement, the Company received a non-refundable payment of \$12.5 million from the MOH which is included in deferred revenue as of March 31, 2022.
+In October 2020, and in association with the Israel Supply Agreement, the Company received a non-refundable payment of \$12.5 million from the MOH.
 This payment of \$12.5 million is associated with a specified clinical trial milestone and serves as an initial reserve payment for a specified number of doses of the LUNAR-COV19 vaccine candidate pursuant to the Israel Supply Agreement.
 As a result of the making of this payment, the MOH became bound to purchase an initial quantity of 500,000 reserved vaccine doses, as set forth in and subject to the terms and conditions of the Israel Supply Agreement.
-Furthermore, the Israel Supply Agreement may be terminated immediately by the MOH upon written notice to Arcturus if the Company has not obtained the required regulatory approvals by December 31, 2021.
+Furthermore, the Israel Supply Agreement permitted termination by the MOH immediately upon written notice to Arcturus if the Company did not obtain certain regulatory approvals by December 31, 2021.
 On April 14, 2022, Arcturus received notice from the MOH to terminate the Israel Supply Agreement.
+Therefore, the Company has recognized the payment as revenue during the second quarter of 2022 as there were no remaining performance obligations under the agreement.
 No termination penalties were incurred by the Company connection therewith.